Fast and flexible inference for joint models of multivariate longitudinal and survival data using Integrated Nested Laplace Approximations: Application to PBC

 \subsection{Results}

 The parameter estimates as well as their standard deviations and credible intervals are given in Table S9 of the supporting information.
 We illustrate the results with a plot of the average linear predictor trajectory conditional on treatment for each marker and the baseline risk of death and transplantation curves in Figure \ref{Fig3}.
 The computation time for this model (with the same resources as in the simulation studies) was 276 seconds.
 When relaxing the independence assumption between the inter-marker random effects (estimating the 120 covariance parameters), the computation time was substantially larger (2385 seconds) but the fixed effects and association parameters (reported in Table S10) were similar to those of the constrained model (Table S9).
 This illustrates that, in this example, modeling the correlation between markers does not seem to improve the model fit while it increases complexity by adding a lot of parameters.\\

-Our results show that the linear predictor describing the level of serum bilirubin increases but with a reducing rate of change over time while platelets counts slowly decreases but with an increasing rate of change over time.
-The evolution of aspartate aminotransferase levels depends on the drug received; for patients receiving the placebo drug, it increases in the beginning of the follow-up and then stabilizes while for patients receiving D-penicillamine, it slightly reduces in the early follow-up and then also stabilizes.
-Finally, we observe an overall decrease in albumin concentration and an increase of the spiders's levels.\\
+Our results showed that the linear predictor describing the level of serum bilirubin increased but with a rate of change that diminished over time while platelet counts slowly decreased but with an increasing rate of change over time.
+The evolution of aspartate aminotransferase levels depended on the drug received; for patients receiving the placebo drug, it increased at the beginning of the follow-up and then stabilized while for patients receiving D-penicillamine, it slightly reduced in the early follow-up and then also stabilized.
+Finally, we observed an overall decrease in albumin concentration and an increase in the spiders's levels.\\